BA (Hons) Professional Policing

 - evidence-based policing and research methods.

-Successful completion of this programme, whilst not guaranteeing recruitment as a trainee police constable, will provide you with a recognised route to apply for police constable roles in the Police Service (see links below for further information of the current entry requirements).
+Successful completion of this programme, whilst not guaranteeing recruitment as a trainee police constable, will provide you with a recognised route to apply for police constable roles in the Police Service (see links below, in the Career Progression section, for further information of the current entry requirements).

 However, this programme is not just for potential police recruits but is suitable for any person interested in policing issues.